 Summer vacation might look a bit different this year, but that doesn’t mean you can’t create lasting memories.
 Plan a family-friendly staycation that hits all the right notes with kids and parents alike — interactive museums that are fun and educational, top attractions with breathtaking views, and drive-in movies theatres playing old-school favorites the whole family will love.
 Plus, Chicago museums and attractions have adopted new health and safety practices, like enhanced cleaning and social distancing measures, so you and your family can feel safe wherever you go in the city.

 - Keep your tour of Chicago’s top attractions going with a visit to one of the city’s sky-high observation decks.
 At 360 CHICAGO, the kids will love the heart-pounding TILT ride, you’ll love the bar with locally inspired cocktails — and the special ticket offers.
-All month long, youth tickets are free with adults and locals get 50% off admission.
-And Skydeck offers the jaw-dropping Ledge experience, where you can step onto a clear balcony more than 1,000 feet above the ground.

 - Start day two of your staycation with a visit to the animals at Lincoln Park Zoo.
 Meet creatures from all over the world in their outdoor exhibits, including lions, zebras, kangaroos, giraffes, rhinos, monkeys, and more.
 And don’t forget to check out the thriving wildlife around the Nature Boardwalk just south of the zoo.
 The free zoo has implemented timed reservations for all guests in order to support social distancing.
 Time slots fill up quickly, so make sure to plan in advance.